trilinos/Trilinos/cmake/tribits/doc/developers_guide/TribitsDevelopersGuide.rst

 This document describes the usage of the TriBITS (Tribal Build, Integration, Test System) to develop software projects.
-An initial overview of TriBITS is provided in the `TriBITS Overview <../overview/TribitsOverview.pdf>`_ document which contains the big picture and provides a high-level road map to what TriBITS provides.
+An initial overview of TriBITS is provided in the `TriBITS Overview`_ document which contains the big picture and provides a high-level road map to what TriBITS provides.
 This particular document, however, describes the details on how to use the TriBITS system to create a CMake build system for a set of compiled software packages.

 TriBITS is a fairly extensive framework that is build on CMake/CTest/CPack/CDash which in of itself is a very extensive system of